tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **Notable tournament placings** GESC: Thailand Minor champions, 2<sup>nd</sup> place at MDL Changsha Major

 **How did they qualify?** Since this team's formation in Sept.
 2017, there were a whopping thirteen different players to don the VGJ.Storm tag at some point during the season.
-The addition of Resolut1on as the one position was the conclusion.
+The addition of Resolut1on as the one position was the culmination, but it's no coincidence that the team with the most American players on the roster made it through the NA qualifiers first.

-**What can we expect?** It's no coincidence that the team with the most American players on the roster made it through the NA qualifiers first.
+**What can we expect?** Jeremy Lin to make his yearly cameo, but now with some actual skin in the game.

-**How to sound smart talking about Storm** "Oh I'm sorry, how many of your team's players are actually American?"
+**How to sound smart talking about Storm** "BSJ was ahead of his time."

 **What would success look like?** So many USA chants you'll forget this TI is actually in Canada.